nestjsx/nest-emitter/README.md

 > :+1: TIP: Keep all of your events in a separate file like `{prefix}.events.ts`.

-I will use it to send a notificaion when we receive a request
+I will use it to send a notification when we receive a request

 ```ts
 // app.controller.ts